 - Within budget: or has approval if it is outside budget

 Sometimes a board member may wish to test advice given to the board in-house by using outside expertise at the company's expense.
 Boards using best practice allow this and have a clear process on approval and the sharing of the advice given.
-See an example of a policy.

 The credentials of the consultant or firm should be thoroughly checked, and the business and cultural fit with your organisation assessed.